retry51776/notes/psychology/qoute.md

 > Donald Hebb `Neuron fire together wired together, fire apart wired apart`; I think this applied more than neuron.
 Also individual, which explain communities(both online & offline).

+> Stanislas Dehaene: The unconscious mind proposes; The conscious mind selects;

 ## Questions:
 1. Why you are alive?
 What will you willing to die for?